 9. Mudbound (2017)

 One of the best films of the year, ‘Mudbound’ is set in the post-Second World War era.
 Two soldiers return home from the War, but all that they were before is washed away by what they experience in the War.
 Jamie McAllan served as an army pilot, while Ronsel Jackson was in the infantry.
 Back home, Jamie’s elder brother, Henry shares a loving marriage with Laura.
 Ronsel’s family, on the other hand, works in the fields of the McAllans.
 On returning home, Jamie and Ronsel strike a friendship sharing their experiences of the War.
 However, the assimilation of blacks and whites wasn’t a common thing yet, not where they lived, and both of them face trouble because of that.
-The film focuses on PTSD, which mainly haunts Jamie, and the racism that Ronsel has to bear witness to, something that he isn’t used to after becoming the part of the army.
+The film focuses on PTSD, which mainly haunts Jamie, and the racism that Ronsel has to bear witness to, something that he isn’t used to after becoming a part of the army.

 8. The Red Sea Diving Resort (2019)